Salok/Debates/The Simple Morality.md

 What is a preference?
 This question seems resolved when we picture rational agents as optimization processes in the physical universe.
 Surely there must be a utility function attached to each agent, that effectively determines its actions.
 By preferences (and thus morality) I do refer to the formal specification of our utility function.

 Let me delve in this idea from other point of view.
 Morality, whatever mental process it is, must be causally connected to our actions.
 So it seems like we must be able to infer morality, or at least a great part of it, observing the behavior of humankind.
-This is a highly controversial claim, however, it seems obvious to me in hindsight.
+This is a highly controversial claim; however, it seems obvious to me in hindsight.
 After all, if morality was something causally disconnected from the individual, why let it control our actions?

 Now that I have exposed my reasons to believe why extracting morality may be empirically possible, I proceed to investigate the obstacles we encounter when trying to realize this process.